Afudu/P12_OpenClassroom/README.md

 **Date:** 10/06/2024

 ## Abstract
-This project consists of developing for Epic Events, an event management firm, a secure customer relationship management software (CRM), which tracks all its clients and events, in replacement of their outdated software which had been hacked
+This project consists of developing for Epic Events, an event management firm, a secure customer relationship management software (CRM), which tracks all its clients and events, in replacement of their outdated software which had been hacked.

 The application is built with the Django REST framework & ORM (with a PostgreSQL database), and delivers a set of secure API endpoints using the to support CRUD (create, read, update, and delete) operations on the various CRM objects.

-In adhering to the security requirements, authentication and authorized access are required for all operations, and logging enabled for effective monitoring and troubleshooting.
+In adhering to the security requirements, authentication and authorized access are required for all operations, and logging is enabled for effective monitoring and troubleshooting.

 Main Business Process:
 The users are divided in three teams: Management, Sales and Support.